-Coconut milk gives these muffins a moist, rich texture.
+Coconut milk gives these gluten-free blackberry muffins a moist, rich texture.
 You can substitute any other plant-based milk you prefer.

 I used smooth almond butter in these muffins but you can substitute other nut butters, or for a nut-free version you can use pumpkin seed butter instead.
 Just be sure that whichever nut or seed butter you use doesn’t contain added sugar or salt.

 Fresh lemon zest gives these muffins a fresh, bright flavor, but you can omit the zest if necessary or substitute orange zest instead.